schm00g/landscape-app-scaffold/README.md

+--- WIP --- building on top of the [repo](https://github.com/urbit/create-landscape-app)

 Get started building a simple application for Landscape on your [Urbit](http://urbit.org) ship with a few commands.

 This tool is experimental and primarily used internally to develop front-end applications.
 While Tlon does not officially support this tool, you can always get general programming help for Urbit in the `~dopzod/urbit-help` chat.